Make an Appointment: [email protected] | (813) 295-6995

 • Lack of knowledge and misunderstanding about disabilities

-As a person with a congenital visual impairment, legally blind since birth, I have encountered many of the barriers and related challenges discussed above.
-These barriers, and challenges, most of which have been social in nature, largely influenced my motivation to be a mental health therapist and to dedicate much of my work toward helping other individuals who are differentially abled.
-I completed my dissertation on the obstacles and resiliencies of individuals with a congenital visual impairment (Stribling, 2015) and, in addition to my research, have worked with a number of diverse clients with a range of disabilities.
-Through my personal, educational, and work experience, I am uniquely able to help individuals with ability-related challenges identify and address their needs and navigate the environmental barriers, specifically the social barriers, they encounter in their day-to-day lives.
+As a person with congenital visual impairment, legally blind since birth, I have encountered many of the barriers and challenges described above.
+These barriers, most of which are social in nature, largely influenced my motivation to be a mental health therapist and to dedicate my work to supporting individuals who have disabilities.

-How Counseling may Help You Navigate Your Disability, Specifically the Social Barriers
+How Counseling May Help You Navigate Your Disability, Specifically the Social Barriers

 • Helping you understand the mind-body connection